Manaslu Circuit Trek - 12 Days

 Dharapani Village

 On this final day of your Manaslu Trek, it’s time to bid farewell to the Himalayas.
 Cherish those last moments as you end the journey.
 Start your day with a jeep ride from Tilje to Besisahar, which will take around 4-5 hours; you should be in Besisahar by noon.
-The 45 km off-road drive lets you have a snap view of the countryside.
-From Besisahar, another 170 km drive back to Kathmandu usually takes several hours.
-An alternative is taking a ride to Pokhara which will generally be short.
-Ammonite Himalayan and Treks will arrange all this for you.
-Also, we provide free airport drop-off service, making it convenient for you after such a wonderful adventure.
+The 45 km off-road drive lets you have a quick glimpse of the countryside.

 Max.
 Altitude: 1,400mMeals: Breakfast- Lunch- DinnerAccommodation: Hotel